 “ I gotta tell you, Clint.
 I’ve been carving stone for at least 20 years- trying to learn on my own, from books, some workshops, really any way I could.
 After all that, I’ve learned more here from you in 15 or 20 minutes than I’ve learned everywhere else in the past 15 or 20 years.
 This is simply amazing.”
 Phillip N., Sculptor

 Within a changing commercial market, it is increasingly difficult to secure a traditional apprenticeship in a trade such as sculpture or stone carving.
 The modern student’s intent is too often to learn in order to teach, write or go viral versus employing the actual work for a livelihood.
+If the sculptor wanted to do that, it would have already been done.
 The fine line between selling out for simple income versus legacy & heritage preservation can make seasoned veterans selective when investing in their heirs.
 Training the next generation properly honors the Masters who endowed their knowledge upon the former novice.
 So it must be done.

 A quick search of “stone carving tools” for sale or sculpture “how-to” videos on the internet is sobering.
 Improper tools, nearly new tools already retired, incorrect and simply ridiculous methods abound.
 Indeterminate abstract work cannot be qualified as success or failure.
 Romantic visions of carving Carrara marble al fresco in Pietrasanta, Italy lead a quest for mystical innate ability that is easily discovered or internalized by simple association.
 What is learned is that fluency takes more than a brief effort, no matter how many times one invokes or mispronounces the name Michelangelo.